OctoPrint/octoprint.org/security/index.md

 - Attacks that require the user to have seriously misconfigured their OctoPrint instance
 - Attacks that require admin access to the OctoPrint instance

+## On the use of AI

+If you asked an AI tool to find problems in OctoPrint, you must make sure to reveal this fact in your report.

+You must also double-check the findings carefully before reporting them to us to validate that the issues are indeed existing and working exactly as the AI says.
+AI-based tools frequently generate inaccurate or fabricated results.

+Further: it is rarely a good idea to just copy and paste an AI generated report to the project.
+Those generated reports typically are too wordy and rarely to the point (in addition to the common fabricated details).
+If you actually find a problem with an AI and you have verified it yourself to be true: write the report yourself and explain the problem as you have learned it.
+This makes sure the AI-generated inaccuracies and invented issues are filtered out early before they waste more people's time.

+As we take security reports seriously, we investigate each report with priority.
+This work is both time and energy consuming and pulls us away from doing other meaningful work.
+Fake and otherwise made up security problems effectively prevent us from doing real project work and make us waste time and resources.

+We will ban users immediately who submit made up fake reports to the project.

 ## Severity scoring

 If you are familiar with [CVSS3.1](https://www.first.org/cvss/v3.1/specification-document), then please provide the score of the vulnerability in your report in the shape of a vector string.
 There's a calculator [here](https://www.first.org/cvss/calculator/3.1).
 If you are not sure how or unable to score a vulnerability, state that in your report and we will look into it.